Toshihiko-tan/Toshihiko-tan/README.md

 Research Assistant at the University of Michigan, Department of Statistics

 B.S.
 Data Science (Hons.) & B.S.
-Statistics at the University of Michigan 〽️
+Statistics, Phi Beta Kappa, at the University of Michigan 〽️

 ✏️ R, Python, C++, SQL, Java, JavaScript